 Most single moms are looking for ideas to make extra money.
 We have mouths to feed and it is up to us to buy the food.
 When I first got married, money was even tighter than when I was first divorced.
 I remember many times rummaging through the fridge and cupboards to see what we could make because it was a few days before we would have money for groceries.
 We never went hungry, but we often made do with what we had.

 Having a budget and living frugally is important, but pinching pennies only goes so far.
 I was at a craft fair a couple of days ago and it inspired me.
 I was amazed at all the different ideas to make extra money.
 For some vendors, craft fairs are a side hustle and for others, selling crafts provides a significant portion of their income.
 I wondered how many ideas I could find to earn extra money.

-Make Extra Money at Home with Your Creativity
+Creative Ways to Make Extra Money from Home

 You can sell these things at art and craft fairs or online in an Etsy store.